SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Elasticsearch_database/Configuring_Elasticsearch_backups/Configuring_Elasticsearch_backups_Windows_Linux.md

    Snapshots can be restored from an older version of Elastic to a more recent version, but not the other way around.

-1. Set up a shared folder on the source and target Elasticsearch clusters to hold the snapshots.
+1. Set up a shared folder on the target Elasticsearch cluster to hold the snapshots.
 This folder must be shared across all machines in the Elasticsearch clusters in all directions.

    > [!TIP]
-   > If required, contact your IT department to follow the NFS server setup procedure as this may otherwise be challenging.
+   > If required, contact your IT department to follow the NFS server setup procedure as this step may otherwise be challenging.
 Further input on networking infrastructure also may be required.

    To set up the shared folder: